-If you have medium-large jobs to complete than the excavator is for you.
+If you have medium-large jobs to complete then the excavator is for you.
 It’s like the backhoe loader but it can rotate a full 360 degrees and are often larger.
-There are mini excavators for smaller jobs, but they can do the same digging, lifting, like any other size.
+There are mini excavators for smaller jobs, but they can do the same digging, lifting, as any other size.

 Like with dozers, there are track excavators.
 Also like dozers, tracks are great for getting around any terrain while wheeled models move faster.
 Which one you need depends on the job being performed.

 If you’re unsure which one to pick, please feel free to contact us today to see which type is for you.

 Suppose you work with mostly trees instead of dirt.
 If trees are your main concern, try a feller loader.
 Feller is another name for lumberjack, and as such, this machine has the manpower of several lumberjacks.
 The best part is they grab the trees as they work so doesn’t leave trees everywhere.